-- B: Test Substance Use Log: One row per removal from the container should be filled in.
+- 4B: Test Substance Use Log: One row per removal from the container should be filled in.
 Additional rows are added for each additional removal.
 The dates and amounts entered here should match the dates and amounts recorded in Part 6.
 These entries should be saved at the time of the measurement.
-If the same t.s. container is used in more than one trial, add to the Notes section to see the other eFDB for additional removals from this container and document directly in this form under Purpose. - 4C: Disposition of Test Substance Containers: Prior to submitting the eFDB to the RFC, the pertinent part of the form should be filled in (how the test substance was handled after trial completion) and the other parts filled out only if the t.s. container was shipped away from the test site.
+If the same t.s. container is used in more than one trial, document other removals from the container (prior to or during the trial period) directly in this form under Purpose. - 4C: Disposition of Test Substance Containers: Prior to submitting the eFDB, the pertinent part of the form should be filled in (how the test substance was handled after trial completion) and the other parts filled out only if the t.s. container was shipped away from the test site.
 Please do not return containers to the registrant without the permission of the SD and the agreement of the registrant.
 Please remember that retention of the t.s. container is a requirement.
 Container retention is not required after all study data is submitted to US EPA.
-To determine if retention is no longer required for a particular container, follow the procedure outlined in IR-4 Advisory #2005-01. - 4D: Identification and Receipt of Spray Adjuvants: This page should be left blank and the form marked as complete if no adjuvants were used in the trial.
+To determine if retention is no longer required for a particular container, follow the procedure outlined in IR-4 Advisory #2005-01 or National SOP N-03.1. - 4D: Identification and Receipt of Spray Adjuvants: This page should be left blank and the form marked as complete if no adjuvants were used in the trial.
 If adjuvant(s) were used, complete the form and add additional columns for each additional adjuvant container.
-The adjuvant label(s) should be uploaded to the documents in the eFDB. - 4E: See 4A and 4E: Test Substance Receipt and Storage form above.
+The adjuvant label(s) should be uploaded to the documents in the eFDB or Facility Files eFDB. - 4E: Test Substance Storage Temperatures: Test substances must be stored under conditions provided on the container label and/or associated documents.
+Prior to trial completion, the minimum and maximum storage temperatures between receipt and the last application should be entered for each test substance.
+The temperature recording device unique identifier is also required, and that identifier must be included on all temperature log pages or temperature recording charts, and on device calibration documentation.
+Attach to the documents section of the eFDB or Facility Files eFDB, records of test substance temperature monitoring device logs and its calibration/verification data.
+Copies must be certified, with the location of the original data cited.

-4F: Balance Calibration Check: If the test substance is a dry formulation, this page should be filled in.
-Otherwise, it should be left blank and marked as completed.
+NOTE: The Facillity Files eFDB contains forms that may be used to maintain an inventory log for the test substance storage area and for documenting temperature logs.4F: Balance Calibration Check: If the test substance is a dry formulation, this page should be filled in (or the Balance Calibration Check Log in the Facility Files eFDB is used).
+If the form is not used, it should be left blank and marked as completed.
 Attached copies of records must be certified, with the location of the original data cited.
 The standard weights used for a calibration check should bracket the amount of test substance being weighed.
-If using a scale/balance, a certificate of service and standardization of the scale/balance and/or weights should be uploaded to the eFDB.
+If using a scale/balance, a certificate of service and standardization of the scale/balance and/or weights should be uploaded to the trial eFDB or the Facility Files eFDB.